 Mollie Jensen was a single, career-driven accountant – who was about to embark on parenthood, taking care of a newborn alone.
 But first she needed a cab.
 And at the helm was a man who could help her every need.
 It didn’t hurt that the two of them had really terrific chemistry together.

 Kirstie Alley rose to stardom after replacing Shelley Long on Cheers, playing the more vulnerable Rebecca Howe, for which she’d receive both an Emmy Award and a Golden Globe.
 She then starred in the sitcom Veronica’s Closet, which earned her more award nominations.
 She’s also appeared in a number of films like 1995’s It Takes Two and 1999’s Drop Dead Gorgeous.

 Alley has had quite the health struggle throughout her life.
 From 2004 to 2007, she was a spokesperson for Jenny Craig and lost a considerable amount of weight before subsequently gaining over 80 pounds back.
 Through these struggles, she appeared on Kirstie Alley’s Big Life, which chronicled her efforts to lose weight, and she kept her feet moving as a contestant on the 12th season of Dancing with the Stars, placing second.

-Now 71, Alley was last seen in 2020’s TV movie You Can’t Take My Daughter.
-She has two children with her first husband, Frank Hardy from the Hardy Boys, aka Parker Stevenson.
+Last seen in the 2020 TV movie You Can’t Take My Daughter, she passed away on December 5, 2022 at age 71 of colon cancer.
+She has two children with her first husband, Frank Hardy from The Hardy Boys, aka Parker Stevenson.